Laura Charameda

 Laura Charameda (born June 5, 1964) is an American cyclist.

 Life and career

 Charameda was born in Marshall, Michigan.

-Charameda raced in the Tour de France in 1988.
+She raced in the Tour de France in 1988.

 Charameda competed at the 1993 UCI Road World Championships, winning the bronze medal in the women's road race event.
 In 1995, she won the Thüringen Ladies Tour.
 She also competed at the 1996 UCI Road World Championships.